RobEin/ANTLR4-parser-for-Python-3.12/README.md

 # ANTLR4-Python-grammar-by-PEG
-An ANTLR4 Python grammar by the official PEG grammar
+ANTLR4 Python 3.10 grammar by the official PEG grammar